yinonavraham/go-profiling-demo/steps/step2/README.md

    ```
    wrk -t100 -d7s -c100 http://localhost:8000/file/test-1mb
    ```
-2. In terminal 3 - run the `pprof` tool to collect CPU profile from the server for 5 seconds and open the browser with the results.
+2. In terminal 3 - while benchmark is running, run the `pprof` tool to collect CPU profile from the server for 5 seconds and open the browser with the results
    ```
    go tool pprof -http : http://localhost:8000/debug/pprof/profile?seconds=5
    ```